CageCode/World-Food-Ecosystems/practical3/Rstudio.md

-# Exercise 3: exporting the attribute data and importing in Rstudio
+# Step 3: Analysing biodversity over elevation & NDVI

 So... we want to import the csv files we just made and downloaded in GEE to R, where we will do some basic data processing.